pahihu/gnucobol-3.3dev/README.md

+# GnuCOBOL 3.3dev (Chuck Haatvedt)

+This repo contains the patched version of Chuck Haatvedt's GnuCOBOL 3.3dev package (2025-10-20).

+To install on Rocky Linux 8:

+- install the following packages:  gmp-devel ncurses-devel libdb-devel cjson-devel gettext-devel

+- install `libxml2 2.14.0` from source.

+Then use the fresh libxml2 from above:

+    export XML2_CONFIG=/usr/local/bin/xml2-config
+    ./configure

+***

 [GnuCOBOL](https://www.gnu.org/software/gnucobol/) is a free COBOL compiler licensed under the GNU Public License (GPL).
 It implements a substantial part of the COBOL 85,